AvanishMeedimale/finite-element/README.md

 To familiarise yourself with how to method works and the core ideas on how it has been implemented, please refer to [**Finite_Element_Method_Tutorial.ipynb**](Finite_Element_Method_Tutorial.ipynb)
 </br>
 </br>
-To use the application, please use [**script.py**](script.py) and adjust the parameters according to your equation and boundary conditions.
+To test the application, please use [**script.py**](script.py) and adjust the parameters according to your equation and boundary conditions.

 _Note: The current implementation handles the one-dimensional case (Ordinary Differential Equations) and supports Dirichlet, Robin, and mixed boundary conditions.
 The basis functions are implemented up to piecewise quadratic functions (P2)._